Worries Of People Who Have No Friends

 - New people may be hesitant to approach you, because you're in the middle of a giant, intimidating clique, or since they assume you wouldn't want to meet anyone else.

 - Your friends may deliberately drive people away.
-You may want new friends, but they may be happy with the status quo and resistant to outsiders.
+You might want new friends, but they may be happy with the status quo and resistant to outsiders.
 If you invite someone to your weekly board game night your friends may be rude to them.

 I won't insult your intelligence and claim having no friends is an advantage, but there are two small ways it can help: